-The privacy evaluation process combines transparency and qualitative questions in a single streamlined framework.
-This requires organizing all the evaluation questions into categories and sections derived from the Fair Information Practice Principles (FIPPs) that underlie international privacy laws and regulations.
-In addition, the questions and the categories that organize them all are mapped to a range of statutory, regulatory, and technical resources that provide background information on why each question is relevant to the privacy evaluation process.
+The privacy evaluation process includes questions organized into categories and sections derived from the Fair Information Practice Principles that underlie international privacy laws and regulations.
+In addition, the full evaluation questions and the categories that organize them are all mapped to a range of statutory, regulatory, and technical resources that provide background information on why each question is relevant to the privacy evaluation process.
 For example, the following evaluation question requires a reviewer to read the policies of the application or service and determine whether or not they disclose the issue raised in the question by providing a yes or no response:

 Question: Do the policies clearly indicate whether or not the vendor collects personally identifiable information (PII)?